xyztavo/go-gym-frontend/README.md

 bun dev
 ```
 ## Todo
-- [ ] ui looks like absolute shit and inconsistent [80% done]
+- [ ] ui looks like absolute shit and inconsistent [50% done]
-- [ ] some hydration errors that will prob never be fixed, its already supressed in prod.
+some hydration errors will prob never be fixed, its already supressed in prod. its related to external modules.